createStore

 Parameters

-• stateCreatorFn: A function that takes set function, get function and api as arguments.
+• stateCreatorFn: A function that takes set function, get function and store as arguments.
 Usually, you will return an object with the methods you want to expose.

 Returns